Enjoy a tropical adventure surrounded by nature and beauty.

 Be aware that the forest receives rainfall at least three times a day (it’s a rainforest for a reason), so you’ll want to bring waterproof gear and a change of clothes.
 It’s a good idea to bring water and snack, too, depending on how long you’ll be staying.

 El Yunque is a very popular place to visit.
-To guarantee your entry, reserve your visit in advance through www.recreation.gov.
+To guarantee your entry, you'll need to make an advance reservation through www.recreation.gov.
 Only one reservation per vehicle is required, and it can be booked up to one month before your visit.
 Tickets for your car are free, but the booking engine charges a small fee payable by credit or debit card.
 A limited number of reservations may be released 24 hours prior to opening to accommodate those spontaneous travelers.

 Yocahú Observation Tower